DWROB/project/README.md

     ```

 ### helpers.py
-*decorated function to ensure user is logged in
+* decorated function to ensure user is logged in
-*all db interactions managed in helpers.
+* all db interactions managed in helpers.

 ## static

 1. stylesheet:
-*styles.css
+* styles.css
-    ..* /components:
+  * /components:
-      ..* cards.css
+  * cards.css
-      ..* forms.css
+  * forms.css
-      ..* navbar.css
+  * navbar.css
-      ..* pomo-container.css
+  * pomo-container.css

 2. JavaScript Files
-..*timer.js - manipulates DOM to show countdown for focus time.
+* timer.js - manipulates DOM to show countdown for focus time.
-..*homepageCards.js - to handle drag and drop functions for the users cards
+* homepageCards.js - to handle drag and drop functions for the users cards
-..*homepageTaskHandler - to handle changes to card when task completed or deleted.
+* homepageTaskHandler - to handle changes to card when task completed or deleted.
 In addition to updating the db

 ## templates